What’s In/Out of the Compost Bin?

-Home Composting What’s In/Out?
+Home Composting What’s In/Out of the Compost Bin?

-The smaller you can make your organic material, the more you can fit in your household receptacle and the faster it will break down in the compost bin.
-Please take a few minutes to chop your broccoli stalks, brussels sprout stalks, cut any plant vines, and anything else that is dense in nature.
-Please see our Kitchen Composting Guide for signage you can print, laminate, a post in your kitchen.
+We also turn things by hand with a shovel/pithfork, so need your help to make it manageable.
+Please take a few minutes to chop your broccoli/brussels sprout stalks, cut all plant vines, and anything else that is dense in nature.
+Please see our Kompost Kids Kitchen Flyer 2025 for signage you can print, laminate, and post in your kitchen.

 What’s In?